lucascassiano/neuronal-morphogenesis-simulation/README.md

 # Neuronal Morphogenesis Simulations

 Neuronal morphogenesis inspired simulation tool.
-More details I covered about this project this 2021 essay [on Neuromorphology](https://www.notion.so/lucascassiano0/Essays-on-Neuromorphology-and-cognition-72a0442187e04558b4fafaaece3b9dc3).
+More details I covered about this project on this 2021 essay [on Neuromorphology](https://www.notion.so/lucascassiano0/Essays-on-Neuromorphology-and-cognition-72a0442187e04558b4fafaaece3b9dc3).

 ![single neuron](./docs/example_3_neurons.jpeg)